shanaparveenkt/ai-sql-bi-copilot/README.md

 # Project Overview

-ShopSphere AI Copilot allows business users to ask questions in natural language such as:
+AI SQL BI Copilot allows business users to ask questions in natural language such as:

 - Show total revenue
 - Show top 5 products by revenue